MicrosoftDocs/sql-docs/docs/reporting-services/reporting-services-data-alerts.md

 -   **Provision Subscriptions and Data Alerts** in which you find out whether Reporting Services can use SQL Server Agent for data alerts and download scripts that allow access to SQL Server Agent.
 For more information, see [Provision subscriptions and alerts for SSRS Service applications](../reporting-services/install-windows/provision-subscriptions-and-alerts-for-ssrs-service-applications.md).

 ##  <a name="Globalization"></a> Globalization of data alerts
  Certain script such as Arabic and Hebrew are written right to left.
-Data alerts support right-to-left scripts as well as left-to-right scripts.
+Data alerts support right-to-left scripts and left-to-right scripts.
 Data alerts detect culture and alter the appearance and behavior of the user interface and the layout of data alert messages accordingly.
 The culture is derived from the regional setting of the operating system on the user's computer.
 The culture is saved each time you update and then resave the data alert definition.

  The culture in the alert definition can affect whether data satisfies the rules in the alert definition.
 String comparisons are most commonly affected by culture specific rules.

  Determining whether report data satisfies the rules in the alert definition can be affected by the culture in the alert definition.
-This most commonly occurs in of strings.
-For example, in an alert definition with the German culture, a rule that compares the English letter "o" and the German letter "ö" would not be satisfied.
+This event most commonly occurs in of strings.
+For example, in an alert definition with the German culture, a rule that compares the English letter "o" and the German letter "ö" wouldn't be satisfied.
 In the same alert definition using the English culture the rule would be satisfied.

  Data formatting is also based the culture of the alert definition.
 For example, if the culture uses a period as the decimal symbol, then the value displays as 45.67; whereas a culture that uses a comma as the decimal symbol, displays 45,67.

  Depending on which data alert user interface you use, the support for right-to-left varies.
-Data Alert Designer supports right-to-left script in text boxes, but the layout of the designer is not right to left.
+Data Alert Designer supports right-to-left script in text boxes, but the layout of the designer isn't right to left.
 Its layout is left to right like other tools.
 In an alert definition created with right-to-left text orientation and then edited in a left-to-right environment, the right-to-left text orientation is preserved when you save the alert definition.
 Data Alert Manager behaves the same as a SharePoint page.
 Its layout is right-to left, just like other SharePoint pages.
 Data alert messages that are based on right-to-left data alert definitions, display message text right to left and the message layout is left to right.

 ##  <a name="HowTo"></a> Related tasks